oyedejioyewole/nuxt-phosphor-icons/docs/content/index.md

 **Default:** `false`

-This key toggles whether a virtual file containing a list of all the icons would be registered.
+This key toggles whether a list containing all icons would be exported.

-The snippet below shows how to use the virtual file:
+The snippet below shows how to access the icons:

 ```vue
 <script lang="ts" setup>